 Traction Power Substation takes Alternate Current (AC Current) from the service providers and converts it to Direct Current (DC Current) to use it for Railway or Pway as a power source.
 The location of the Traction Power Substation depends on the geometric layout of the Pway network and surrounding topographical constraints.

 Road Lightings and Traffic Signals are connected to local Distribution Network Operators (DNOs) that takes power from the Substation Transmission System.
-All road lightings, traffic signal systems are connected with the DNO and controlled by a remote-controlled centre to effectively manage and execute the power supply.
+All road lighting, and traffic signal systems are connected with the DNO and controlled by a remote-controlled centre to effectively manage and execute the power supply.

 Generally, the power supply of the road lighting columns, signals, etc is unmetered because it would not be financially viable to connect each lighting and signal column to a meter, therefore a separate mechanism is used to calculate the power usage.

-Following are key Substation Apparatus that are commonly used to transmit, distribute, control and regulate Power Systems:
+Following are key Substation Apparatuses that are commonly used to transmit, distribute, control and regulate Power Systems:

 I hope this blog provides you with a deep inside of Substation, its purpose and its functioning.
 Please feel free to like, share and comment.

 Admin, gcelab.com Please see our Pillar Post to know why we founded gcelab.com.